|

 forewings.
 Some species include a visual display of bright colours on legs or wings.

-Females oviposit egg masses protected by a foamy substance, under the ground or
+Females oviposit egg masses protected by a foamy substance, under soil or

 in plants.
 Most of them have an annual life cycle.